MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/data-ingestion/02-catalog-ingestion-pipeline.md

 ## Overview

-The catalog ingestion pipeline is responsible for collecting external data about Monster High releases and transforming it into the normalized domain model used by the Monstrino platform.
+The catalog ingestion pipeline collects external data about Monster High releases and transforms it into the normalized domain model used by the Monstrino platform.

 The pipeline follows a staged processing approach: